Posts

 Image

 The arrival of Jesus will mean vindication and rest for the righteous, but everlasting loss for the wicked - 2 Thessalonians 1:5-10.
-The “ Revelation ” of Jesus “ from Heaven ” will mean vindication and reward for his faithful followers but great loss to all men and women who reject the Gospel, especially those who persecute the Church.
-The return of the Lord will generate “ just judgment ” for the righteous and the wicked.
+The “ revelation ” of Jesus from heaven will result in the vindication and reward of the faithful, but the loss and punishment of those who reject the Gospel, including men and women who abandon and betray the true faith.
+Christ’s return will result in “ just judgment ” for the righteous and the unrighteous.

 The Climactic Day